edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

 A **mask** can be useful to locate where a particular subset of values exist or don't exist - for example,  NaN, or "Not a Number" values.
-To understand masks, we also need to understand `BOOLEAN` objects in Python.
+To understand masks, we also need to understand `bool` objects in Python.

-Boolean values include `True` or `False`.
+Boolean values are either `True` or `False`.
 For example,

 ~~~
 # Set x to 5